-Amber Melville-Brown is a media law specialist.
+Amber Melville-Brown is a media law specialist and Spear's Defamation & Reputation Lawyer of the year 2017.
 She has a wealth of experience in acting on both sides of the claimant-defendant divide, having acted for major international publishers and broadcasters; she now specialises in protecting the reputation and privacy of her clients, advising on defamation, privacy, breach of confidence, reputation and crisis management, harassment, blackmail and data protection.

 Amber is named in the Spears 500 directory as 'Outstanding in Field' and rated by Spear's magazine's as one of the top UK reputation management lawyers (2016 edition).

 Amber advises clients who have some interface, be it welcome or unwanted, with the media, pre and post publication.
 She is aware of the pressures that clients face when experiencing unwelcome media attention, and they commend her for easing the burden in such potentially stressful times.
 Chambers and Partners directory 2015 quoted clients as saying of her, she is '"very supportive and extremely dedicated" She "knows the business inside out" and is praised for her commitment to her clients' needs.
 Clients revere Melville-Brown for her empathy, availability and tactfulness, labelling her 'absolutely outstanding'.
 Amber is described by Legal 500 2013 as 'intelligent, solid, sensible and practical.'
 Chambers and Partners 2014 describe Amber as 'friendly and welcoming', 'incredibly sensible and practical' and she is praised for her ability to 'translate difficult legal concepts and then convey them to clients.'

 Amber provides a bespoke and holistic media management service to clients beyond the purely legal, including during the pre-publication stage, during any media issue and post-publication stage.